muchcoffieeh/new-test/src/content/blog/Pantheon Edge/index.md

 </div>

 ### Results
 I distilled the results from the final prototype testing into a comprehensive report to inform my immediate team and cross-functional partners.
 Nobody likes long slide decks so I strategically crafted a slide deck that peeled back like an onion (or a good Twitter thread).
 The first section of just 8 slides covered the key insights, respective details and recommendations, and a quick context of the research methodology.
+For anyone with the bandwidth to dive in, the details of the study were pulled into the appendix.

 <div className="mdx-file bullet-box-container">
   <div className="bullet-box">